OWASP/www-chapter-nashik/tab_leaders.md

 ### **Om Desale (2025 - Present)**

-Om is a technology-driven learner with interest in cybersecurity, networking, and system security fundamentals.
-He actively participates in community-driven learning, discussions, and security events, focusing on building strong foundations in cyber defense and ethical hacking.

-Specialties: Networking Fundamentals, Linux Basics, Cybersecurity Awareness, CTF Participation, System Security Basics.
+Om is a multidisciplinary cybersecurity professional and community leader focused on defensive security and system fundamentals.
+As a Core Member of CyberX Nashik, he actively contributes by organizing initiatives and promoting security awareness.
+With skills in design and web development, he creates hands-on learning experiences and practical security projects.
+He is also an engaging public speaker and an enthusiast of AI and LLM technologies.

 **Communities Moderator / Member:-** CyberX Nashik